Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 ```

 !!! success
-    With those changes in place and deployed, from the Azure Portal you can open the log streams section of the container app hosting the `ACA-Processor-Backend` and check the logs generated after queuing a message into Azure Storage Queue (using Azure Storage Explorer tool used earlier) as an external system.
+    With those changes in place and deployed, from the [Azure portal](https://portal.azure.com){target=_blank} you can open the log streams section of the container app hosting the `ACA-Processor-Backend` and check the logs generated after queuing a message into Azure Storage Queue (using Azure Storage Explorer tool used earlier) as an external system.

     ```json
     {